Genetic Counseling Certification and Continuing Education Requirements

 NSGC is an authorized provider of Category 1 and Category 2 Continuing Education Units (CEUs) which are accepted by the ABGC for purposes of Genetic Counselor recertification.

 - Category 1 CEUs are granted for educational programs with content targeted specifically to genetic counselors and are pre-approved by the National Society of Genetic Counselors (NSGC).
-At least 60% of the credits required for ABGC recertification must be Category 1.

 More information about ABGC Recertification, CEU Requirements and PACs can be found on ABGC's Recertification Factsheet.